-Twelve states in the United States have fully legalized marijuana, including my home-state of California.
+Twelve states in the United States have fully legalized marijuana, including my home state of California.
 I was raised in the San Francisco Bay Area; home to the Hippie Movement and Haight-Ashbury, and did the majority of my schooling here.
-Towards the end of college, I used marijuana in the form of flower and edibles to feel relaxed after a long day of working and studying.
+Towards the end of college, I used marijuana in the form of flowers and edibles to feel relaxed after a long day of working and studying.
 I believe that weed can be used in the correct moderation, like alcohol, to relieve stress.
 I was always shy to ask my non-diabetic doctors about marijuana and diabetes so I had to find out for myself.
 I took it slow and made sure to never use it to the extent that I wouldn’t be able to take care of myself.
-Marijuana alters ones perception of things, and like with alcohol, puts one under the influence.
+Marijuana alters one's perception of things, and like with alcohol, puts one under the influence.

 TLDR*: I am not promoting the use of marijuana for Type 1 Diabetics.
 This is my personal account of marijuana use with Type 1 Diabetes.
-I don’t think anyone should be using marijuana illegally as it is still illegal in majority of the states in the United States.
+I don’t think anyone should be using marijuana illegally as it is still illegal in the majority of the states in the United States.
 Marijuana should be used in moderation and when the user feels like they have full control over their diabetes.